canonical/ubuntu-server-documentation/docs/how-to/how-to-set-up-kerberos-with-openldap-backend.md

 (how-to-set-up-kerberos-with-openldap-backend)=
-# Kerberos with OpenLDAP backend
+# How to set up Kerberos with OpenLDAP backend

 Kerberos supports a few different database backends.
 The default one (which we have used in our other Kerberos guides so far) is called `db2`.
 The [DB types documentation](https://web.mit.edu/kerberos/krb5-latest/doc/admin/dbtypes.html) shows all the options, one of which is LDAP.